obliviousmonkey1/Random/README.md

 # Random
-A bunch of random projects that I have done
+A bunch of random projects that we have done

 grid_maker:
   Grid maker gets you to input grid height and length.